John Litvack: Career

-From 1997 to 2004, Litvack was EVP, head of scheduling and current programming at the WB Network.
-During that time, he oversaw the production of Dawson's Creek, Buffy The Vampire Slayer, 7th Heaven, Charmed, Felicity, Popular, Everwood and Smallville.
-He was credited by Variety for mentoring J.J.
-Abrams, Joss Whedon, Greg Berlanti how to run television series.
+From 1997 to 2004, Litvack was executive vice president, head of scheduling and current programming at The WB network.
+During that time, he oversaw the production of Dawson's Creek, Buffy the Vampire Slayer, 7th Heaven, Charmed, Felicity, Popular, Everwood and Smallville.
+He was credited by Variety for mentoring J. J. Abrams, Joss Whedon, Greg Berlanti on how to run television series.

 Litvack was a co-executive producer of Hill Street Blues, Smallville, and consulting producer of Fringe.

 Personal life

 Litvack was the father of Cameron Litvack.
 He died on March 21, 2015, following surgery complications at age 69.